anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

 #### Explanation

 1. **Initial Message**
-   - A Mempool Worker receives a `ShardMsgKVSLockAcquired` message from a Shard engine.
+   - A Mempool Worker receives a `ShardMsg.KVSLockAcquired` message from a Shard engine.
    - The message contains:
      - `timestamp`: The TxFingerprint identifying which transaction's locks were acquired.
      - (Implicit) The sender of the message identifies which shard has confirmed the locks.

 2. **Guard Phase** (`lockAcquiredGuard`)
-   - Verifies message type is `ShardMsgKVSLockAcquired`.
+   - Verifies message type is `ShardMsg.KVSLockAcquired`.
    - If validation fails, request is rejected.
    - On success, passes control to `lockAcquiredActionLabel`.